 How to buffer a pH Electrode

-On examining his new portable pH meter, supplied in a carrying case with electrode, stainless steel temperature probe and 4, 7 and 9 pH buffer solutions, his next question was “what is this buffering”?
-A good question if you are new to pH measurement.
 Buffering is calibrating the meter and electrode against a known pH standard.
 All pH electrodes and many other electrochemical sensors need to be regularly calibrated to ensure they provide accurate measurements of the solutions under test.
 The accuracy of any pH system depends upon taking care of your pH electrode system.
 Don’t just fit it and forget it!
-It’s not like a temperature sensor. pH electrodes need to be kept clean and calibrated regularly, against buffers.
-These are pH solutions of precise pH values which are stable over varying temperature ranges.
+It’s not like a temperature sensor. pH electrodes need to be kept clean, calibrated regularly and against buffers. pH Buffers are pH solutions of precise pH values, which are stable over varying temperature ranges.

-You need to know the point where the electrode produces zero millivolts.
-The electrode produces zero millivolts at 7 pH, however, electrochemical sensors can vary slightly with manufacture and changes occuring over the life of the electrode.
+You need to know the point where the electrode produces 0 millivolts.
+The electrode produces 0 millivolts at 7 pH.
+However, electrochemical sensors can vary slightly with manufacture and changes occurring over the life of the electrode.
 Depending on the solution the electrode is used to measure, and the temperature and pressure the electrode is subjected to, the millivolts produced at 7 pH can vary.
 We need some adjustment to compensate for this varying value, hence the buffer or zero adjustment on your pH instrument.
 For accurate pH measurement and control the calibration needs to be carried out from a minimum of two points.
 If you are working on acidic solutions use 7 and 4 pH buffers, if you are working on alkaline solutions use 7 and 9 or 10 pH buffers.

-Where the manufacturers recommendations differ from our suggestions, follow the manufacturers recommendations as there may be variations on the procedure with different manufacturers.
-If you wish to carry out this work yourself we are able to supply buffer solutions from stock, with values of 4, 7, 9, and 10 pH, either as ready made up liquids or as powders making up 500 mls of solution when dissolved in demin water.
+Where the manufacturers recommendations differ from our suggestions, follow the manufacturers recommendations, as there may be variations on the procedure with different manufacturers.
+If you wish to carry out this work yourself we are able to supply buffer solution from stock, with values of 4, 7, 9, and 10 pH, either as ready made up liquids or as powders making up 500 millilitres of solution when dissolved in demin water.
 If you are not confident at carrying out the calibration yourself we offer routine servicing and calibration of pH instrumentation by our team of mobile service engineers.